Best Medicare Advantage Plans in 2025

 - SNPs

-Along with offering Medicare Part A and B coverage, Kaiser’s plans may include Part D prescription drug coverage; routine dental, hearing, and vision care; a fitness program; and home-delivered meals.
-You can also add on an Advantage Plan, which includes a hearing aid allowance, an eyewear allowance, and dental coverage if your plan doesn’t include it already.
+In addition to offering Medicare Part A and B coverage, Kaiser’s plans may include Part D prescription drug coverage; routine dental, hearing and vision care; a fitness program; and home-delivered meals.
+You can also add an Advantage Plan, which includes a hearing aid allowance, an eyewear allowance and dental coverage if your plan doesn’t already include it.

 Pros & Cons:Pros About Kaiser